rmsk2/Hello_Foenix256_Jr/README.md

 does not implement enough of the system for it to work.
 But the program works on a real machine.

-There are additional examples described in [this document](/testprogs.md) which can be used to test hardware add-ons like the 256K memory expansion and the optional SID chips-
+There are additional examples described in [this document](/testprogs.md) which can be used to test hardware add-ons like the 256K memory expansion and the optional SID chips.

 ## Useful info